 A visual Running Gag is the repeated shots of Jon strutting down the gym hallway towards the weight room.
 In the final such shot, he stops and instead goes into the basketball court.

-Second Act Breakup: Barbara breaks up with Jon half-way through the movie over him lying about his porn movie addiction.
+Second Act Breakup: Barbara breaks up with Jon half-way through the movie over him lying about his porn addiction.

 Jon also mentions this happening in all romantic movies.